 Let’s look at what we are doing in the above actions:

-2. We are then using the Waterline find method to get all tweets in the database, and sorting them with the sort method so we get the newest tweets first(we are assuming the Tweet model has a createdAt attribute) and then passing down inputs.skip and inputs.limit to Waterline’s skip and limit methods respectively.
+method so we get the newest tweets first(we are assuming the Tweet model has a createdAt attribute) and then passing down inputs.skip and inputs.limit to Waterline’s skip and limit methods respectively. -

-3. Finally, we are constructing a payload and then returning it as the APIs response using exits.success.
+and then returning it as the APIs response usingexits.success

 So for a client that wants tweets, it will start by sending a GET request to the endpoint sending both skip and limit as query parameters.
 The first time it makes the request, it will start off with the skip parameter being set to 0 and subsequent requests will add the value of the limit to the current value of skip like so: